cardano-scaling/hydra/docs/docs/tutorial/index.md

 The head is now operational and ready for further activities.

-The head is now operational and ready for further activities.
 ## Step 5.
 Use the Hydra head

 In this step, we'll demonstrate a basic transaction between `alice` and `bob` using the Hydra head.
 Hydra Head operates as an isomorphic protocol, meaning that functionalities available on the Cardano layer 1 network are also available on the layer 2 network.
 This compatibility allows us to use familiar tools like `cardano-cli` for transaction creation within the head.

 In this example, we will transfer 10 ada from Alice to Bob.
-Adjust the transaction amount based on the balances previously committed to the head.

-In this example, we will transfer `10₳` from Alice to Bob.
 Adjust the transaction amount based on the balances previously committed to the head.

 First, we need to select a UTXO to spend.
 We can find a UTXO by referring to the `utxo` field in the most recent `HeadIsOpen` or `SnapshotConfirmed` messages.
 Alternatively, we can query the current UTXO set directly from the API: